taurean/taurean/README.md

 # Hi there 👋

 My name is **Taurean Bryant**.
-I'm a designer and webdeveloper living in the Bay Area.
+I'm a designer and web developer living in the Bay Area.

 - 😄 Pronouns: He/Him/His
 - 🔭 I’m currently working on getting my personal site live and active.